-- Perspective: In traditional art, linear or atmospheric perspective are generally used.
+- Perspective: In traditional art, linear or atmospheric perspective (see photograph below) are generally used.
 In contemporary, flat images, the illusion of distance is generally not considered as important.

 - Shading/modeling: In traditional images, the shading of lights and darks (chiaroscuro) is often used, however in contemporary work there is more emphasis on flatness.
 Also, in traditional work, areas and colors tend to be blended together more smoothly; in contemporary work, there is more use of 'broken' dabs of color, not blended together very much.